With a mix of urbanity and country living, the Township of Langley is perfectly suited to a leisurely day of exploration.

 Take a food tour

-Sign up for a Chew On This food tour of Fort Langley.
-Their Bites And Bubbly tour is a $95, five-hour walking, eating and shopping tour around the charming village on the Fraser River.
+Sign up for a Chew on This tour.
+Their Local Flavour in Fort Langley tour is a $99, five-hour walking, eating and shopping tour around the charming village on the Fraser River.
 Nibble on tiny sandwiches and pastries with a traditional English tea at Little White House and Co. (also a fab place to shop).

 Stuff yourself with Puglia-style focaccia at La Focacceria, and revive spirits with a cup of strong brew at Republica Coffee.
 Got a sweet tooth?
 Step into Chocolate, Candy and Confections, where you’ll become a kid again, eyes agog at the sweet and colorful choices of candies and chocolates from around the world.